lobehub/lobe-cli-toolbox/packages/lobe-i18n/README.md

 [![][github-codespace-shield]][github-codespace-link]

-Or clone it for local development:
+Alternatively, you can clone the repository and run the following command for local development:

 [![][bun-shield]][bun-link]